TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% alert "warning" %}
 DMA introduces syncing issues.
 After preparing a second round of buffers, how do we know if the first round has already finished?

-As with all processes which depend on a separate event, there are two approaches: polling and interrupts.
-We could block and wait until the first round is finished, then send… or we could trigger an interrupt when it finishes, then start the next round inside the interrupt handler.
-The approach depends on your application.
+As with all processes which depend on a separate event, there are two approaches: **polling** and **interrupts**.
+In this context:

+ - **Polling**: Block and wait until the first round is finished, then send.
+ - **Interrupts**: Trigger an interrupt signal when transfer finishes, and start the next round inside the interrupt handler.

+Which approach to choose depends on your application.

 In our examples, we’ll poll to check if DMA is finished: